progressdb/ProgressDB/docs/server/kms.md

   # or set in config: security.kms.master_key_file=... \
   ./server/cmd/progressdb

-- external: the server talks to an already-running `progressdb-kms` process over the configured socket (Unix domain socket or HTTP endpoint).
+ - external: the server talks to an already-running `progressdb-kms` process over the configured endpoint (HTTP host:port).
 The server will NOT provide the master key to the external KMS; the KMS daemon must hold and manage master key material.